connorrothschild/v1/_posts/2020-01-04-adding-a-chart-in-your-tooltip.md

 I think tooltips are one of the most underrated parts of a visualization.
 When users are initially confused by a visualization, they often hover over a data point of interest to get more information.

-Unfortunately, many tooltips fail to really illuminate data.
+Unfortunately, many tooltips fail to really illuminate much about our data.
 They often recapitulate what is already being presented without clarifying any of the confusing parts of the data.
 Most frequently, I see (and even create 😦) tooltips which present the most basic information (in a map, a tooltip would present the state name and the value of interest), and nothing else!

 Of course, there's nothing *wrong* with these kinds of tooltips.
 But they are truly doing the bare minimum, and, as a result, they're missing out on the full potential of tooltips. **If users are actively seeking more information by hovering over data, we ought to reward them with the most helpful and interesting information we can.**